threatgrid/ctia/README.md

 [Docker for Mac](https://docs.docker.com/docker-for-mac/) which includes all the dependencies you need to run Docker containers.

-You can then bring up a development environemnt:
+You can then bring up a development environment:

 ```
 cd containers/dev